About arc42

 Scenario |

-A pull request is opened against the develop branch.
-The CI/CD pipeline automatically runs all tests and coverages for all services and blocks the merge if any test fails. |
+A pull request is opened on GitHub or a push is made to master.
+The CI/CD pipeline automatically runs all tests and coverage for all services and blocks the merge if any test fails. |

 Stimulus |

-Pull request opened on GitHub |
+Pull request opened on GitHub (any branch) or push to master |

 Response |

-GitHub Actions runs all tests and SonarQube checks coverage reporting results within 5 minutes |
+GitHub Actions runs all tests and SonarQube analysis reporting results within 5 minutes |

 Priority |